LAST UPDATED – 10/19/22 – Florence Italy Visitor Guide

 Recommended Tours and Excursions

 In addition to all of the amazing things that there are to see in the city of Florence, there is also an abundance of fun and interesting things to do in the city and the surrounding area.
 Whether you are interested in a cultural tour, a vineyard tour and wine tasting in the Tuscany region, or something more active and exciting, there are tours and excursions available for all interests.
-If you are in the process of finalizing your trip itinerary and needs some ideas on tours and excursions to take while in Florence, I have included links to some suggestions for you to review below.
+If you are in the process of finalizing your trip itinerary and needs some ideas on tours and excursions to take while in Florence, I have included links to some suggestions for you to review in my Florence Italy visitor guide below.